Leo-Zarni01/Leetcode/analyses/num_good_pairs.md

 5. Return the variable $\large \text{res}$.

 ## $\text{Analysis}$.
 By iterating through the array and keeping track of the number of occurrences of each number, we are able to perform a mathematical analysis.
-We know that for any arbitrary array $\large A$ with $\large k$ elements, if there are $\large n$ repetitions, then the total number of pairs that are formed is given by
+We know that for any arbitrary array $\large A$ with $\large k$ elements, if there are $\large n$ repetitions, then the total number of pairs $\large S$ that is formed is given by

 ```math
 \large